QuarocX/presspulsede/README.md

-# Newspaper Scraper and Analysis 📰📊
+# PressPulseDE 📰📊

-This program scrapes the latest headlines from major German newspapers.
+This programme is doing *Newspaper Scraper and Analysis* and scrapes the latest headlines from major German newspapers.
 It compares the newspapers based on their content and categories, providing numerical insights and advanced sentiment analysis.

 ## Features ✨